Tax deductibility of company cars: what’s changing in 2026 and beyond

 Planning to invest in a company car?
 Discover our solutions for loans, financial leasing and operational leasing.

 Any questions?
-Your usual contact at BNP Paribas Fortis will be happy to help!
+Your usual contact at BNP Paribas Fortis or your relationship manager will be happy to help!